DaymudeLab/assembly-theory-JOSS/paper.md

 Compared to GDB-13, these molecules are typically larger and represent more structural diversity.
 Our sample includes 200 randomly sampled molecules for each number of heavy atoms from 14&ndash;17.
 These molecules' MA range from 5&ndash;15.
-- `coconut_200`: 200 natural products sampled from the COCONUT database [@Sorokina2021-coconutonline].
+- `coconut_220`: 220 natural products sampled from the COCONUT database [@Sorokina2021-coconutonline].
 Natural products (or secondary metabolites) are a rich source of evolved chemical complexity, often exhibiting drug-like properties.
 Subsets of this database were used to benchmark recent algorithmic progress in [@Seet2024-rapidcomputation].
-Our sample includes XX randomly sampled molecules for each number of heavy atoms from 15&ndash;25.
+Our sample includes 20 randomly sampled molecules for each number of heavy atoms from 15&ndash;25.
-These molecules' MA range from XX&ndash;XX.
+These molecules' MA range from 5&ndash;20.

 We curated these reference datasets for their structural diversity and approachable runtime on commodity hardware.
 Larger, more demanding datasets can be easily added as needed.